Educational, not legal advice

 Is water damage covered if it was gradual?

 Usually not.
 Most homeowners policies cover sudden and accidental water damage but exclude gradual seepage, leaks, or maintenance failures.
-Document the discovery timeline carefully.
+Document the discovery timeline carefully — the moment you found it is often more important than the moment it started.

 Is flood damage covered by homeowners insurance?